How to Lease a Restaurant Space: Key Takeaways

 Tour each space in person with your needs checklist.
 Carefully check for:

-- Ventilation, grease traps, fire suppression and kitchen plumbing (get rough ages/capacities)
+- Ventilation, grease traps, fire suppression, kitchen plumbing

-- Landlord reputation: Google the property/company for lawsuits or disputes
+- Google the property/company for lawsuits or disputes

-- Open permits, unresolved fines or complaints — ask your inspector or agent for city records
+- Open permits, unresolved fines or complaints — ask for city records

 Besides the base rent, drill into key sections like:

-- Rent escalations (exact % increase per year — ask for a chart or table with numbers!)
+- Rent escalations (exact % increase per year)

 - Buildout timelines and what happens if construction is delayed